 On October 27, 2016, we adopted the 2016 Equity Compensation Plan (the 'Plan''), the purpose of which is to align the interests of our officers, other employees, advisors and consultants or any subsidiary, if any, with those of our shareholders and to afford an incentive to such officers, employees, consultants and advisors to continue as such, to increase their efforts on our behalf and to promote the success of our business.
 The basis of participation in the Plan is upon discretionary grants of awards by the Board.
 The Plan is administered by the Compensation Committee.
 The maximum number of Common Shares reserved for the grant of awards under the Plan is 1,500,000, subject to adjustment as provided in Section 5 of the Plan.
-Approximately fourteen individuals are eligible to participate in the Plan including, our two executive officers, nine other employees and three independent directors.
+As of December 31, 2022, approximately 37 individuals are eligible to participate in the Plan including all our employees (including executive officers) and the three independent directors.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders 0 Not applicable 1,352,435 Total 0 Not applicable 1,352,435
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders 0 Not applicable 1,188,468 Total 0 Not applicable 1,188,468